Snowboard boots wide feet powder deep snow riding

 7. Binding highbacks

-BOA cables sometimes need tweaking mid-day; BOA tool fits in pocket.
+BOA cables sometimes need tweaking mid-day; tool fits in pocket.

 9. Silicone spray